Viewing Global Devices

 For each event, the Events tab displays the following information:

-• ID.
+• Event ID.
 The unique ID for the event, generated by SL1.
 The ID appears as a hyperlink.
 To view the Event Investigator page for the event, click the ID hyperlink.
 For more information about the Event Investigator page, see the section on Using the Event Investigator.

 • Severity.
 The severity of the event.
 Possible values are: